On the geometric connected components of moduli spaces of p-adic shtukas and local Shimura varieties

-We build on the central strategy employed by de Jong and Chen, but the versatility of Scholze's theory of diamonds and the functorial construction of local Shimura varieties allow us to make simplifications and streamline the proof.
-Since our arguments take place in Scholze's category of diamonds rather than the category of rigid analytic spaces, our argument works even for moduli spaces of $p$-adic shtukas that are not a local Shimura variety.
-In these (non-representable) cases, the result is new even for $G=\mrm{GL}_n$.
+We build on the central strategy employed by de Jong and Chen, but the versatility of Scholze's theory of diamonds \cite{Sch17} and the functorial construction of local Shimura varieties allow us to make big simplifications and streamline the proof.
+Since our arguments take place in Scholze's category of diamonds rather than the category of rigid-analytic spaces, our argument works even for moduli spaces of $p$-adic shtukas that are not local Shimura varieties.
+In these (non-representable) cases, the result is new even for $G=\on{GL}_n$. \\

-Our new main contribution to the central strategy is the use of specialization maps.
-To use these specialization maps in a rigorous way, we developed a formalism whose details were worked out in the separate paper \cite{Specializ}. \\